caoccao/Javet/docs/tutorial/manipulate_v8_function.rst

 ``List<JavetCallbackContext> setFunctions(Object functionCallbackReceiver)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This method scans the input callback receiver for functions decorated by ``@V8Function``.
 It allows registering many functions in one call.

+Creating native V8Value objects is trick in the callback receiver.
+There are typically 3 options.

+1. Enhance the `Object Converter <object_converter.rst>`_ and it just works as a charm.
+This is the recommended option.
+Please refer to ``generateArrayWithConverter()``.

+The beauty of this option is Javet doesn't intrude into the receiver at all so that application may pass any objects that are untouchable in the application code, e.g. a native object from a 3rd party library.
+Of course, in that situation, application may ignore the annotation and register the methods directly in the manual registration which is documented in the next section.

+2. If application doesn't want to create custom object converter, it may borrow ``V8Runtime`` from the input arguments.

-If the callback receiver is not able to borrow ``V8Runtime`` from input, it may decorate a setter with ``@V8RuntimeSetter`` so that Javet will inject the current ``V8Runtime`` as the sample method ``generateArray()`` shows. ``@V8RuntimeSetter`` is not usually required because most of the time ``V8Runtime`` is available at input arguments.
-The beauty of this design is Javet doesn't intrude into the receiver.
+3. Sometimes the callback receiver is not able to borrow ``V8Runtime`` from input arguments, it may decorate a setter with ``@V8RuntimeSetter`` so that Javet will inject the current ``V8Runtime``.
+Please refer to ``generateArrayWithoutConverter()``.

 The first step is to declare callback receiver and callback functions.
 That is quite easy as the sample code shows.